Author – Steve Hackenberg

 Durability and Quality

-Amish décor, on the hand, is made from real, natural, and organic materials and is handcrafted to last a lifetime.
+Amish décor, on the other hand, is made from natural organic materials and is handcrafted to last a lifetime.
 For example, this amazing furniture from Amish Tables is all made from solid hardwood and will last for a lifetime.
 While most furniture options on the market today are made from plywood, medium or low-density fiberboard, or other fragile and substandard wood products, Amish décor is almost always sourced from durable and high-quality wood material.

 Connection to the Natural World